Than1612/Fedex_map/README.md

 - Run the app locally.
 - Use the interactive map to visualize FedEx-related logistics data.
+- Requirement details can be found in `requirements.txt`.
-- API integration details can be found in `api.txt`.
+- API details can be found in `api.txt`.

 ---